cenk-idris/quizz_app/README.md

 # Quiz App

 Quiz app consist of 5 distinct categories where user can choose or can press 'quick start' button for random category.
+Learned about app theming for consistent look and 'Provider' state manager.

 ## Features